 Step #7 – Add A Serum

 Serums are the most potent when it comes to active ingredients.
 Nothing can take care of your skin better than serums.
-There are several active ingredients available in the serums to suit your skin concerns.
+Several active ingredients are available in the serums to suit your skin concerns.

 Step #8 – Do Not Forget To Moisturize

 Now you might think that after all this, why is it important to moisturize.
-Well, moisturizers are important to seal all your hydration in.
+Well, moisturizers are essential to seal all your hydration.
 They lock in the existing moisture into your skin rather than providing hydration to it.
 This is why it comes after toner, softeners, and serums.

-Find a lightweight moisturizer if you have oily skin and a creamy one if you have extremely dry and dehydrated skin.
+Find a lightweight moisturizer if you have oily skin and a creamy one if you have dehydrated skin.

 Step #9 – Slather That Eye Cream

-Eye creams also have specially formulated active ingredients, like hyaluronic acid for dry and dehydrated eyes.
-Vitamin A and C to fight wrinkles and fine lines under your eyes.
-However, natural eye creams Choosing the right type and using it the right way is the key.
+Eye creams also have specially formulated active ingredients, like hyaluronic acid for dry and dehydrated eyes and vitamin A and C to fight wrinkles and fine lines under your eyes.
+However, choosing the right type and using it the right way is the key.

 Step #10 – Sunscreen

-Sunscreen is a must if you want to achieve that youthful and glowing skin.
+Sunscreen is a must to achieve that youthful and glowing skin.
 Prolonged exposure to the sun can be very harmful to your skin, and it can damage the skin cells leading to skin cancer and premature aging.

-Japanese women take sunscreen very seriously, and they apply it even it is cloudy outside.
-So if you long to have skin like them, then don’t miss out on this step.
+Japanese women take sunscreen very seriously, applying it even if it is cloudy outside.
+So if you long to have skin like them, don’t miss out on this step.
 Use sunscreen with good SPF and keep your skin youthful and protected for long.

 How Do Japanese Have Glowing Skin?

-Japanese have such flawless and brightened skin that almost everyone can get envious of it.
-Here in this segment, we will share with you some secrets about how Japanese women have such glowing, youthful, and toned skin.
+Japanese have such flawless and brightened skin that almost everyone can become envious.
+Here in this segment, we will share some secrets about how Japanese women have such glowing, youthful, and toned skin.

 Japanese women use azuki beans as an exfoliator.
 These red beans are not only meant for eating but are also used for scrubbing your skin.
 They are also rich in antioxidants, and they have naturally occurring foaming agents known as saponin that can cleanse your skin and tighten your pores.
 Japanese women crush these beans and use them as a coarse scrub to get soft and supple skin.

 Having a balanced diet is also essential in the Japanese skincare routine.
-Japanese women consume foods that are rich in omega 3 fatty acids and vitamins.
-These reduce the inflammation in the body and eliminate all the toxins in the body, giving clear and glowing skin.
+Japanese women consume foods rich in omega 3 fatty acids and vitamins.
+These reduce the inflammation in the body and eliminate all the toxins, giving a clear and glowing skin.
 This is one of their anti-aging secrets.

-Japanese have appreciated and used rice bran for ages as it has wonderful benefits.
+Japanese have appreciated and used rice bran for ages as it has incredible benefits.
 Rice bran is good to be used as a scrub for both facials and body treatments.
-It helps to fight the signs of aging and also treats pigmentation and blemishes.
+It helps fight the signs of aging and treats pigmentation and blemishes.
 This product is filled with nutrients, and it is known to leave the skin tight, toned, and soft.